esp-rs/esp-alloc/README.md

 # esp-alloc

 A simple `no_std` heap allocator for RISC-V and Xtensa processors from Espressif.

-Currently supports:

-- ESP32
-- ESP32-C3
-- ESP32-S2
-- ESP32-S3
+Supports ESP32, ESP32-C2/C3/C6, ESP32-H2, and ESP32-S2/S3.

 **NOTE:** using this as your global allocator requires using Rust's `nightly` release channel.